YanivDoron/Accelerating-Matrix-Multiplication-/3_Block_Wise_Tilling/README.md

 Each thread computes one output element — enabling **scalable**, **high-occupancy** GPU utilization.

----

-### ⚠️ Limitation of the Naive Kernel

-- Uses 1 block of 1024 threads → engages only 1 SM.
-- Low GPU occupancy.
-- Not scalable to large matrices.

----

 A better approach is to divide the work across multiple smaller blocks, each with dimensions like 16×16 (256 threads).
 These blocks can be distributed across multiple SMs, enabling concurrent execution and better throughput.
 This layout also aligns well with warp execution, improves load balancing, and makes the kernel more scalable to larger matrices.